arrivendell/fcookie/README.md

 python monitor.py
 python monitorProcessing.py

-Using one terminal per script is usefull to see what is happening
+Using one terminal per script is useful to see what is happening

-You can connect to localhost:8000/fortune to have a fortune sentence, or to localhost:7013 tu see the monitoring interface Both the default ports are written in the file config.py
+You can connect to localhost:8000/fortune to have a fortune sentence, ( it should take at least 2 seconds to simulate big operation to run, there is a 2 second window to overload the proxy and see him adding servers.) connect to localhost:7013 to see the monitoring interface Both the default ports are written in the file config.py

 The monitoring interface should display as many green rectangle as you have launched of web services.
 Click on it to see the details,